Student Learning Goals

 This option provides additional background in oceanography and glaciology so that a student has a widened perspective of the climate system.

-This track is aimed at students with interests in chemistry and/or environmental engineering who would like to apply their knowledge of atmospheric sciences to environmental issues such as evolving atmospheric composition and air quality.
+This option is aimed at students with interests in chemistry and/or environmental engineering who would like to apply their knowledge of atmospheric sciences to environmental issues such as evolving atmospheric composition and air quality.

 Most Atmospheric Sciences majors take their major courses during the junior and senior years, although it is certainly possible to begin the major course work as a sophomore if the prerequisites are met.
 Core courses are offered only once per year, with the first course beginning in Autumn Quarter.
 It is crucial that ATM S courses are taken in the recommended sequence.